Gjum/agarnet/doc/client.md

 For continuous movement, send a new target position before the old one is reached.

-In earlier versions of the game, it was possible to control single cell by specifying the cell's `cid`.
+In earlier versions of the game, it was possible to control each cell individually by specifying the cell's `cid`.

 Same as moving your mouse in the original client.